Herniated Disc Specialist

-The spine has rubbery discs in between the vertebrae that absorb shock and hold the vertebrae together.
+The spine contains flexible discs between its bones that soak up the shock and keep the bones in place.
 Each disc comprises a rigid, rubbery exterior annulus enclosing an inner soft, jellylike center.

 Symptoms Of Herniated Disc